ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # IANA Considerations {#iana}

-This document requests registry of new media types ({{iana-media-types}}), creation of new codepoint registries ({{iana-codepoints}}), and registration of an IETF URN sub-namespace ({{urn-space}}).
+This document requests registry of a new media type ({{iana-media-type}}), creation of new codepoint registries ({{iana-codepoints}}), and registration of an IETF URN sub-namespace ({{urn-space}}).

 (RFC EDITOR: In the remainder of this section, replace "RFC XXXX" with the RFC number assigned to this document.)

-## Protocol Message Media Types {#iana-media-types}
+## Protocol Message Media Type {#iana-media-type}

+This specification defines a new media type used for all protocol messages:
+`application/ppm-dap`.
+Specific message types are distinguished using a `message` parameter.

-This specification defines the following protocol messages, along with their corresponding media types:
+This specification defines the following protocol messages, along with their corresponding `message` value:

-- HpkeConfigList {{hpke-config}}: "application/dap-hpke-config-list"
+- HpkeConfigList {{hpke-config}}: "hpke-config-list"
-- UploadRequest {{upload-request}}: "application/dap-upload-req"
+- UploadRequest {{upload-request}}: "upload-req"
-- UploadErrors {{upload-request}}: "application/dap-upload-errors"
+- UploadErrors {{upload-request}}: "upload-errors"
-- AggregationJobInitReq {{leader-init}}: "application/dap-aggregation-job-init-req"
+- AggregationJobInitReq {{leader-init}}: "aggregation-job-init-req"
-- AggregationJobResp {{aggregation-helper-init}}: "application/dap-aggregation-job-resp"
+- AggregationJobResp {{aggregation-helper-init}}: "aggregation-job-resp"
-- AggregationJobContinueReq {{aggregation-leader-continuation}}: "application/dap-aggregation-job-continue-req"
+- AggregationJobContinueReq {{aggregation-leader-continuation}}: "aggregation-job-continue-req"
-- AggregateShareReq {{collect-aggregate}}: "application/dap-aggregate-share-req"
+- AggregateShareReq {{collect-aggregate}}: "aggregate-share-req"
-- AggregateShare {{collect-aggregate}}: "application/dap-aggregate-share"
+- AggregateShare {{collect-aggregate}}: "aggregate-share"
-- CollectionJobReq {{collect-init}}: "application/dap-collection-job-req"
+- CollectionJobReq {{collect-init}}: "collection-job-req"
-- CollectionJobResp {{collect-init}}: "application/dap-collection-job-resp"
+- CollectionJobResp {{collect-init}}: "collection-job-resp"

+For example, a request whose body consists of an `AggregationJobInitReq` could have the header
+`Content-Type: application/ppm-dap;message=aggregation-job-init-req`.

-Protocol message format evolution is supported through the definition of new formats that are identified by new media types.
+Protocol message format evolution is supported through the definition of new formats that are identified by `message` values.
 The messages above are specific to this specification.
-When a new major enhancement is proposed that results in newer IETF specification for DAP, a new set of media types will be defined.
+When a new major enhancement is proposed that results in newer IETF specification for DAP, a new media type will be defined.
 In other words, newer versions of DAP will not be backward compatible with this version of DAP.

 (RFC EDITOR: Remove this paragraph.)
 HTTP requests with DAP media types MAY express an optional parameter 'version', following {{Section 8.3 of !RFC9110}}.